libertypi/rinabackup/README.md

     - Enabled:      Enable or disable the backup section.
     - OnlyRunOn:    Specifies days of the week for backup; an empty value skips the check.
                     Accepts: @('Sunday', 'Monday', 'Tuesday', 'Wednesday', 'Thursday', 'Friday', 'Saturday').

-    Archive Options:
+    - CheckProc:    Skip action if running processes are found in source.

-    - CheckProc:    Skip archiving if running processes are found in source.
+    Archives Options:
     - Executable:   Path to the 7-Zip executable.
     - Sources:      Source directories to archive.
     - Destination:  Destination path for the archive.